nxskok/pasias/docs/15-logistic-regression.md

 There is actually a *town* called Catbrain.
 It's in England, near Bristol, and seems to be home to a street of car dealerships.
-Just to show that you can do *anything* in R (but first I need a Google API key) and some packages:
+Just to show that you can do *anything* in R (but first I need a Google API key and some packages):

 ```r